Jodebu/upload-to-drive/README.md

           folder: <YOUR_DRIVE_FOLDER_ID>
 ```
 ### Complex usage workflow example
-This a little bit more complex workflow example.
-This is currently a simplified version of the workflow that I use in my unity projects to test, compile, and upload several platform builds at a time.
+This is a little bit more complex workflow example.
+This is actually a simplified version of the current workflow that I use in my unity projects to test, compile, and upload several platform builds at a time.
 ```yaml
 name: Dev build
 on: